russelljjarvis/ScienceAccessibility/manuscript.md

 While the readability of ART Corpus is comparable to that of other scientific journals [2], a future goal is also to incoporate a larger repository of journal articles to compute the distribution of readability.
 In addition, we're interested in general readability of the web, and aim to add search engine queries of different and broad-ranging lists of search terms to assess readability of an eclectic range of text.
 This would further contextualize the readability of published scientific work with regard to topics engaged by the public on a more daily basis.

+One final goal is to incorporate other readability metrics, including information entropy, word length and compression rations, subjectivity, and reading ease scores.
+While the Flesch-Kincaid readability score is the most common readability metric, including other metrics will serve to provide more feedback to the user with regard to the complexity and structure of their written text.

 ## References
 [1] Kutner, Mark, Elizabeth Greenberg, and Justin Baer.
 "A First Look at the Literacy of America's Adults in the 21st Century.
-NCES 2006-470." _National Center for Education Statistics_(2006).
+NCES 2006-470."
+The National Center for Education Statistics.
+(2006).

 [2] Plavén-Sigray, Pontus, Granville James Matheson, Björn Christian Schiffler, and William Hedley Thompson.
 "The readability of scientific texts is decreasing over time."
-Elife 6 (2017).
+Elife.
+(2017).

+[3] Kincaid JP, Fishburne RP Jr, Rogers RL, Chissom BS.
+"Derivationof new readability formulas (Automated Readability Index, FogCount and Flesch Reading Ease Formula) for Navy enlistedpersonnel".The Institue for Simulation and Training, (1975): 8–75.

-[3] Kuhn, Tobias.
+[4] Kuhn, Tobias.
 "The controlled natural language of randall munroe’s thing explainer."
 International Workshop on Controlled Natural Language.
 Springer, Cham, (2016).

-[4] Bulhak, Andrew C. "On the simulation of postmodernism and mental debility using recursive transition networks."
+[5] Bulhak, Andrew C. "On the simulation of postmodernism and mental debility using recursive transition networks."
 Monash University Department of Computer Science (1996).

-[5] Soldatova, Larisa, and Maria Liakata.
+[6] Soldatova, Larisa, and Maria Liakata.
 "An ontology methodology and cisp-the proposed core information about scientific papers."
 JISC Project Report (2007).

-[6] Gopen, George D., and Judith A. Swan.
+[7] Gopen, George D., and Judith A. Swan.
 "The science of scientific writing."
 American Scientist 78, no. 6 (1990): 550-558.